Shelpin/aeternalsv2/tech_plan_26_03.md

 The critical relay registration issue has been resolved with the auto-registration implementation.
 Agents that attempt to send heartbeats but are not registered will now be automatically registered by the relay server.

+### 4.2 Resolved Issue: Port Conflicts

+The port conflict issue that prevented agents from starting has been solved with the port cleanup script.
+The script is now integrated into the restart process, ensuring that ports are always available.

-### 4.2 Current Critical Issue: ElizaOS Core Dependency
+### 4.3 Current Critical Issue: ElizaOS Core Dependency

 The most pressing issue is now the missing `@elizaos/core` dependency: